ClemaX/ft_irc/README.md

 Even by changing to unique labels, there are problems with channel-related commands being disrupted.

 ###### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; *[to the top](#summary)*

+# **RFC 2810**

+First formally documented in May 1993 by RFC 1459 [IRC], the protocol has kept evolving.
+This documents are updates describing the current IRC protocol and the role of its different components.

+The RFC 2810 specifically describes the Architecture of the IRC protocol.

+# 1. RFC 2810 - Introduction

+The IRC Protocol is based on the client-server model, and is well suited to running on many machines in a distributed fashion.
+A typical setup involves a single process (the server) forming a central point for clients (or other servers) to connect to, performing the required message deliver multiplexing and other functions.

+This distributed model, which requires each server to have a copy of the global state information, is still the most flagrant problem of the protocol as it is a serious handicap, which limits the maximum size a network can reach.
+If the existing networks have been able to keep growing at an incredible pace, we must thank hardware manufacturers for giving us ever more powerful systems.

+# 2. Components

+## 2.2.
+Clients

+A client is anything connecting to a server that is not another server.
+There are two types of clients which both serve a different purpose.

+### 2.2.1.
+User Clients

+User clients are generally programs providing a text based interface that is used to communicate interactively via IRC.
+This particular type of clients is often referred as "users".

+### 2.2.2.
+Service Clients

+Unlike users, service clients are not intended to be used manually nor for talking.
+They have a more limited access to the chat functions of the protocol, while optionally having access to more private data from the servers.

+Services are typically automatons used to provide some kind of service (not necessarily related to IRC itself) to users.
+An example is a service collecting statistics about the origin of users connected on the IRC network.

+# 4. IRC Protocol Services

+This section describes the services offered by the IRC protocol.
+The combination of these services allow real-time conferencing.

+## 4.1.
+Client Locator

+To be able to exchange messages, two clients must be able to locate each other.

+Upon connecting to a server, a client registers using a label which is then used by other servers and clients to know where the client is located.
+Servers are responsible for keeping track of all the labels being used.

+## 4.2.
+Message Relaying

+The IRC protocol provides no mean for two clients to directly communicate.
+All communication between clients is relayed by the server(s).

+## 4.3.
+Channel Hosting And Management

+A channel is a named group of one or more users which will all receive messages addressed to that channel.
+A channel is characterized by its name and current members, it also has a set of properties which can be manipulated by (some of) its members.

+Channels provide a mean for a message to be sent to several clients.
+Servers host channels, providing the necessary message multiplexing.
+Servers are also responsible for managing channels by keeping track of the channel members.
+The exact role of servers is defined in "Internet Relay Chat: Channel Management" [IRC-CHAN].

+# 6. Current Problems

+There are a number of recognized problems with this protocol, this section only addresses the problems related to the architecture of the protocol.

+## 6.1.
+Scalability

+It is widely recognized that this protocol does not scale sufficiently well when used in a large arena.
+The main problem comes from the requirement that all servers know about all other servers, clients and channels and that information regarding them be updated as soon as it changes.

+## 6.2.
+Reliability

+As the only network configuration allowed for IRC servers is that of a spanning tree, each link between two servers is an obvious and quite serious point of failure.
+This particular issue is addressed more in detail in "Internet Relay Chat: Server Protocol" [IRC-SERVER].

+## 6.3.
+Network Congestion

+Another problem related to the scalability and reliability issues, as well as the spanning tree architecture, is that the protocol and architecture for IRC are extremely vulnerable to network congestions.
+This problem is endemic, and should be solved for the next generation: if congestion and high traffic volume cause a link between two servers to fail, not only this failure generates more network traffic, but the reconnection (eventually elsewhere) of two servers also generates more traffic.

+In an attempt to minimize the impact of these problems, it is strongly RECOMMENDED that servers do not automatically try to reconnect too fast, in order to avoid aggravating the situation.

+## 6.4.
+Privacy

+Besides not scaling well, the fact that servers need to know all information about other entities, the issue of privacy is also a concern.
+This is in particular true for channels, as the related information is quite a lot more revealing than whether a user is online or not.

+###### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; *[to the top](#summary)*

 # Sources:
 * [RFC 1459 documentation](https://tools.ietf.org/html/rfc1459)